11/5/2024

 Kevin McCarthy

-Yes thank you and good morning.
-Just to follow up on the prior question if I look at your term structure you've got the billion senior secured notes in March that presumably the delayed draw term loan will take care of but beyond that a billion and a half and 26 and 3.4 billion and 27.
-So to get to that three turns of leverage goal you know based on the current glide path of EBITDA it seems like you've got some heavy ahead and so you know would you consider a mandatory convert and or you know acceleration of the divestiture options to try to take some of the pressure off your ongoing efforts to deleverage?
+Yes, thank you and good morning.
+Just to follow up on the prior question, if I look at your term structure, You've got the billion senior unsecured notes in March that presumably the delayed draw term loan will take care of.
+But beyond that, a billion and a half in 26 and 3.4 billion in 27.
+So to get to that three turns of leverage goal based on the current glide path of EBITDA, it seems like you've got some heavy lifting ahead.
+And so Would you consider a mandatory convert and or acceleration of the divestiture options to try to take some of the pressure off your ongoing efforts to deleverage?

 speaker